 Health Insurance Portability and Accountability Act of 1996 (HIPAA)

 The HIPAA Privacy Rule established national standards to protect patients’ sensitive data or PHI.
-The HIPAA Security Rule established the national standards that organizations must follow to secure patients’ sensitive data that they store or transfer electronically.
+The HIPAA Security Rule established the national standards organizations must follow to secure patients’ sensitive data that they store or transfer electronically.
 The penalties for failing to protect patients’ sensitive data range from $10,000 per violation to $50,000 per violation based on a tiered structure.
-The annual maximum penalty is $1.5 million.
+The annual maximum fine is $1.5 million.

 Payment Card Industry Data Security Standard (PCI DSS)

 Companies that deal with customers’ payment card information must comply with the PCI DSS.
 The PCI DSS defines the rules concerning how organizations handle, transmit, store, and secure customers’ credit, debit, and cash card-sensitive data.

 Cardholder personal data includes the account holder’s name, address, account number, and the card’s expiration date.
 An organization that suffers a data breach and exposes customers’ personal information because of non-compliance could be fined between $5,000 and $100,000 a month until it achieves PCI compliance requirements.

 Achieving robust data privacy and security for customer data compliance remains challenging due to:

 - Rapid Tech Shifts: Cloud adoption and Bring Your Own Device (BYOD) policies hinder information security control.